IanGosling/Clause_categorisation/README.md

 The raw csv files are included in this repositary.

 ## Uses
-- Educational use only
+- Educational and experimental use only
-- No commercial use
+- No commercial use, as the exact commercial provenance of the data is uncertain
 - https://creativecommons.org/publicdomain/zero/1.0/

 ## Distribution